What is an App?

 Step 2

-You can now browse through the categories or use the search box for a specific app.
-For this tutorial, let’s add the “ATM Survey App” app from the Banking Apps category.
+Browse through the categories or use the search box to find a specific app.
+For this example, we'll use the “ATM Survey App” app from the Banking Apps category.

-The app will automatically be imported into your plan and you will be taken bac app designer page for the app.
+The app will automatically be imported into your plan and you will be taken back app designer page for the app.

-• Feel free to make any edits you wish to the app so that it will better meet your needs.
+• Feel free to make any edits you wish to the app, like adding or removing fields, so that it will better meet your needs.

-• Once you are done, select "Save App" to save your app and be taken to the app's dashboard page.
+• Once you are done, click the "Save App" button to save your app.
+Once you do, you will be redirected to the app's dashboard page.

 Creating an App from Scratch

-In the end, most users will end up building their own custom app out instead of using one of our templates.
-Building out your own app allows you to meet your exact needs and requirements.
+This tends to be the most popular option among users, as building out your own app allows you to meet your exact needs and requirements.
 While the apps in our app gallery can be modified as needed, they are simple and generic by design.
-Users often find that it is worth it in the end to build their own apps.
+Users often find that it is worth it to build their own apps from the ground up.

 Step 1

-• From the homepage, Click “+ New App” button in the upper right of the screen.
+• From the homepage, click “+ New App” button in the upper right of the screen.
 This will take you to the App Designer page.
+You like we did in the Step 1 of Adding an App From the App Gallery.

 Step 2